-The NIR determined that the Castlebar LAP is not likely to have significant effects, either alone or incombination with other plans or projects, on the single screened in European site due to the suite of mitigation (including policies NEP1 and NEP2) aimed at safeguarding the integrity of European sites and the local environment.
+The NIR determined that the Castlebar LAP is not likely to have significant effects, either alone or incombination with other plans or projects, on the single screened in European site due to Policies NEP1 and NEP2 safeguarding the integrity of European sites.
+Additional mitigation measures in the plan also provide for enhancement and indirection protection of the European Sites through the Water Framework Directive, and protection of ecological corridors which play a supporting role in protecting the Natura 2000 Network.